 Most Ötztal locals only feel really "dahoam" (which means "at home" in Ötztal dialect) if they actively contribute to the maintenance of customs, community and tradition.
-These annual rituals undoubtedly include the popular cattle drive: Colorfully decorated cattle are brought back to the farms and stables (with a loud ringing) - such as on 13 September 2020 in Haimingerberg.
+These annual rituals undoubtedly include the popular cattle drive: Colorfully decorated cattle are brought back to the farms and stables (with a loud ringing) - such as in mid September 2020 in Haimingerberg.
 Thanksgiving festivals, marching of music bands or church processions also testify to the deeply rooted customs still practiced in Ötztal.

 Cancellation guarantee for your Summer Holiday!